Quantum Error Correction with Superpositions of Squeezed Fock States

-where $\vert e\rangle$, $\vert f\rangle$ are two excited states { used to discriminate between different types of errors,} the operator $\hat{L}_i=\vert0_{L}\rangle\langle0_{F_{i}}\vert+\vert1_{L}\rangle\langle1_{F_{i}}\vert$ is designed to recover information from the error space into the code space ($\vert u_{F_i}\rangle=\hat{F}_{i}\vert u_L\rangle/\|\hat{F}_{i}\vert u_L\rangle\|$), $\hat{P}_{F_i}$ is the projector operator of the $i$th error space, and $\hat{U}_{i,\text{re}}$ supplements $\hat{U}_i$ to ensure it forms a unitary operator (the detailed expression of $\hat{U}_{i,\text{re}}$ is provided in the Supplemental Material~\cite{supplement}).
+\\ [-12pt] where $\vert e\rangle$, $\vert f\rangle$ are two excited states { used to discriminate between different types of errors,} the operator $\hat{L}_i=\vert0_{L}\rangle\langle0_{F_{i}}\vert+\vert1_{L}\rangle\langle1_{F_{i}}\vert$ is designed to recover information from the error space into the code space ($\vert u_{F_i}\rangle=\hat{F}_{i}\vert u_L\rangle/\|\hat{F}_{i}\vert u_L\rangle\|$), $\hat{P}_{F_i}$ is the projector operator of the $i$th error space, and $\hat{U}_{i,\text{re}}$ supplements $\hat{U}_i$ to ensure it forms a unitary operator and leave the recovered information unaffected ($\hat{U}_{i,\text{re}}$ is provided in~\cite{supplement}).
 These unitary operations correct the corresponding errors without affecting other parts of the error space or states corrected after other errors occur.
-The availability of analytic expressions for the recovery unitaries~\eqref{eq:unitaries} allows for their efficient implementation using well-established quantum control techniques, such as gradient ascent pulse engineering (GRAPE) and machine-learning-based optimization~\cite{Khaneja2005Feb,deFouquieres2011Oct,Johansson2012Aug,Johansson2013Apr,Lambert2024Dec}.
-Alternatively, we could use two-qubit or multilevel ancilla systems to design these unitary operations with the construction methodology similar to that of the qutrit ancilla system and detailed in~\cite{supplement}. {These unitary operations can be implemented in platforms such as trapped ions and 3D superconducting microwave cavities, using SNAP gates or GRAPE-based optimal control~\cite{Eickbusch2022Dec,Ni2023Apr,Xiang2013Apr,You2003Aug,Wang2016May,Brock2025May,Campagne-Ibarcq2020Aug}.
-In principle, arbitrary unitary operations on the system can be achieved through optimal control techniques.
+The availability of analytic expressions for the recovery unitaries~\eqref{eq:unitaries} allows for their efficient implementation using well-established quantum control techniques, such as gradient ascent pulse engineering (GRAPE) and machine-learning-based optimization~\cite{Khaneja2005Feb,deFouquieres2011Oct,Johansson2012Aug,Mercurio2025Sep,Johansson2013Apr,Lambert2024Dec,Eickbusch2022Dec}.
+Alternatively, we could use two-qubit or multilevel ancilla systems to design these unitary operations with the construction methodology similar to that of the qutrit ancilla system~\cite{supplement}. {In principle, arbitrary unitary operations on the system can be achieved through optimal control techniques.
 As an example, we consider a superconducting cavity coupled to a transmon, where the composite gate $\hat{U}$ is realized by controlling the quadratures $\hat{x}$ and $\hat{p}$ of the bosonic mode, achieving a fidelity exceeding $0.99$~\cite{supplement}.
 The control fields can be flexibly adjusted to enhance the performance further, but such refinements are beyond the scope of this work.

 }